intel/parameter-framework/tools/xmlValidator/README.md

 # xmlValidator tool

-This tool can be used to check if the `.xml` files you have written are following the `.xsd` schemas we provided you.
+This tool can be used to check if the `.xml` files you have written are following the `.xsd` schemas provided by the PFW.
 By doing so, you are *ensured* that your configuration is *fully compatible* with the `parameter-framework`.

 It scans all directories and subdirectories for `.xml` files and checks them with `.xsd` from a *schemas* directory you specified for the script.

 ## Usage

 To run xmlValidator, just start it from the commandline with:

     python xmlValidator.py <xmlRootDirectory> <xsdDirectory>